 During the year, the Nomination Committee has made recommendations to the Board on new Director’s appointment and re-election of retiring Directors.
 The Nomination Committee also reviewed the structure, size and composition of the Board and believed that the composition of the Board is diversified (also as disclosed in “Composition of the Board” above).
 The Nomination Committee considers the Board Diversity Policy when nominating the Directors (see the “Board Diversity Policy” above).
 The Nomination Committee has also reviewed the nomination policy in the year.

-In accordance with Article 84 of the Articles of Association, independent non-executive Director Mr. Tang Yi Hoi will retire at the forthcoming annual general meeting of the Company and, being eligible, offer himself for re-election.
-The Nomination Committee recommended to the Board that Mr. Tang Yi Hoi be nominated for re-election at the forthcoming annual general meeting of the Company.
+In accordance with Article 88(i) of the Articles of Association, independent non-executive Director Mr. Chan Kay-cheung and Hon.
+Rock Chen Chung-nin will retire at the forthcoming annual general meeting of the Company and, being eligible, offer themselves for re-election.
+The Nomination Committee recommended to the Board that Mr. Chan Kay-cheung and Hon.
+Rock Chen Chung-nin be nominated for re-election at the forthcoming annual general meeting of the Company.

 The following criteria will be used as a reference by the Nomination Committee in assessing the suitability of the proposed candidates.